How to add achievements to your CV

 An employer wouldn’t care if you’ve been promoted five times in your last role, if you can’t explain how you’ve contributed to the company’s success.

-How to add achievements
+How to add achievements to CV

-Add achievements to roles
+Add achievements to your work history

 You can also check out my video on how to add achievements to your CV here: